jatofg/nawa/docs/gettingstarted.md

 starting the app as root, make sure the starting user has all necessary permissions to create the socket.

+In the `[system]` section, you can configure the request handler.
+If you want to use the integrated development web server instead of FastCGI (for testing purposes only), you can set `request_handler = http`.
-In the `[system]` section, you can specify the number of threads used for request handling.
+You can also specify the number of threads used for request handling.
 The default values, `concurrency = hardware` and `threads = 1.0`, will make NAWA determine the number of threads according to your hardware's parallelism capabilities.
 If this doesn't lead to the expected result on your system, you can use `concurrency = fixed` to specify a fixed number of threads.

 The `[application]` section contains the path to the shared object file.
 Make sure the path points to your application file.
 We will see later